JimKing100/PrivacyHistos/README.md

 #### Configure and Create the Histograms

-The **main.py** code is the main program containing the configuration and creating of the privatized histograms.
+The **main.py** code is the main program containing the configuration and creation of the privatized histograms.
 It calls the **simulate_row.py** code to create a row of simulated data.

 #### Create Individual Rows of Simulated Data